practicalli/spacemacs/source-control/magit/interactive-rebasing.md

 During the interactive rebasing you can use other Git commands such as Amend, Write and Extend to update commits anywhere in the history.

+> Before rebasing, any uncommitted changes should be stashed or deleted.

 ![Spacemacs Magit Rebase menu](/images/spacemacs-magit-rebase-menu.png)

 <!-- Editing required for this video -->